ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 Swashbuckler Style is an example, where taking the II version requires the same choice as I, but both the I and II selector names are different and meaningful.
 NOTE: Selector: should be the last line of an entry, only followed by SelectorName: lists.
+NOTE: "all" is a special item in the selector list for granted feats such as martial for
+      Fighter types, but allow for specific selections (M: Bastard Swords) This breaks with Simple Weapons, so we add a "All Simple" category, and hide all Other selectors

 SharedSelector:
 Points to the ability that has the root selector list.
 Shared means all subsequent